NodeBE4/opinion/_posts/2023-02-13-EnclavedMicrostate.md

 Interestingly, you can also detect some form of that narrative in some Taiping texts: there's one proclamation in which Yang Xiuqing alleges that the Qing were an extractive colonial regime redirecting Chinese wealth to Manchuria, and there's a manifesto in which Hong Rengan, showing off his knowledge of world affairs, likens Manchu rule over China to Turkic rule over Iran in the Qajar empire.
 So I do wonder how far Social Darwinism and the like managed to serve as an independent source of a narrative of the Manchu Qing as a distinct and separate imperial conqueror, as opposed to contributing to an already widely-known narrative.

+----- __1113.2__ -----2023-02-26 22:37:17+08:00:

+Yeah, it definitely can't be denied that there was some kind of shift occasioned by intellectual exchange with the West, but it can be all too easy to dismiss existing anti-Qing narratives simply because, to be fair, they are very hard to detect except in moments of exceptional rupture like the Taiping uprising and the contemporaneous revolts in Yunnan.
+It's all just a bit hazy and frustrating.

 ### 1114: [Gura in a Yukata](https://old.reddit.com/r/Hololive/comments/1147yht/gura_in_a_yukata/), submitted on 2023-02-17 10:12:11+08:00.

 ----- __1114.1__ -----2023-02-17 19:17:16+08:00: